bspy.spline

 Parameters

-• radius (float): The radius of the circular arc.
+): The radius of the circular arc. - angle (

-• angle (float): The angle of the circular arc measured in degrees starting at the x-axis rotating counterclockwise.
+): The angle of the circular arc measured in degrees starting at the x-axis rotating counterclockwise. - tolerance (

 Returns